Filling the Space

 Between them, Matt Barrett and Jess King make sure our building – and the people inside it – are ready for the Degree Shows.

 It’s a mammoth feat, and planning for next year starts as soon as this year’s show finishes.
-In fact, Matt and Jess already have the dates in place for 2016.

 With so many things to consider – from wristbands to floorplans – it would be easy to lose sight of the big picture.
 Jess says: “You have to think of what the end game is.
 You can get lost in the detail.”

 They consider how the shows will work as a whole.
 As Matt puts it: “If it’s a different space, it’s a different thing.
 In the old buildings, they were queuing out the door – it was like getting into a nightclub.
 Our King’s Cross building is bigger with more capacity.”